jcconnol/jcconnol/README.md

 Automation Engineer by day, Full Stack Developer by Night <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- :telescope: I’m working as a Software Engineer in Test at Ramsey Solutions working to help bring peace to other people's lives.
+- :telescope: I’m working as a Software Engineer in Test at Ramsey Solutions and working to help bring financial (and other kinds of) peace to other's lives.

-- :seedling: Working to increase the speed of releases by automating processes and testing.
+- :seedling: Working to increase the speed of releases by automating testing and helping reduce manual tasks for others.

 - :zap: In my free time, I build full stack systems that solve fun business problems and simple fun robots.